jkeirstead/scholar/README.md

 The scholar R package provides functions to extract citation data from [Google Scholar](http://scholar.google.com).
 In addition to retrieving basic information about a single scholar, the package also allows you to compare multiple scholars and predict future h-index values.

-*Development of the scholar package has resumed and a new maintainer should be confirmed shortly.
+*Development of the scholar package is ongoing with [GuangchuangYu](https://github.com/GuangchuangYu) acting as maintainer.
 Please continue to file issues and make pull requests against https://github.com/jkeirstead/scholar going forwards.*

 ## Installation